 On the other hand, we believe that climate change will present new business opportunities.
 If we are able to address these issues appropriately, this will lead to increases in the value of assets under management as well as higher unitholder value.

-Based on this understanding, NMF will adequately manage physical and transition risks in conjunction with climate change while undertaking measures intended to contribute to the transition to a low-carbon society through efforts to reduce emissions of greenhouse gases and expanding profit opportunities.
+Based on this recognition, we aim to contribute to the transition to a low-carbon society and expand the profit opportunities, and while fully managing the physical and transition risks associated with climate change, it also uses greenhouse gases.
+We will continue to promote efforts such as emission reduction.